krautech/btt-eddy-guide/eddy_usb-raspberrypi.md

 11. From Mainsail or Fluidd run command  ```LDC_CALIBRATE_DRIVE_CURRENT CHIP=btt_eddy```
 12. Type ```SAVE_CONFIG``` to save the drive currant to your config
 ## 3. Z Offset Calibration
+> [!IMPORTANT]
+> If using a printer with Quick Gantry Leveling (Voron etc) perform it now to ensure the gantry is level and to prevent the nozzle rubbing into the bed.

 13. Home X and Y axes with command ```G28 X Y```
 14. Make sure you dont have a bed heightmap loaded.
 15. Move Nozzle to Centre of the bed with ```G0 X125 Y125 F6000``` (adjust for your bed size)
 16. Start Manual Z-Offset Calibration by typing ```PROBE_EDDY_CURRENT_CALIBRATE CHIP=btt_eddy ```
+> [!IMPORTANT]
+> Perform another Quick Gantry Leveling (Voron etc)
 17. Once completed use ```SAVE_CONFIG```
 ## 4. Bed Mesh Calibration
 18. Home All Axes